 This allowed the company to hire artists to specifically write and record music exclusively for Starbucks locations around the world.

 They also have in-house music curators who study demographics in the 24,000 locations around the world, tailoring music selections to who wants coffee, at what time of day and in what part of the world.
-More recently, Starbucks has partnered with Spotify to release playlists of its music.
+More recently, Starbucks has partnered with Spotify for business to release playlists of its music.
 With the power of their record label, the company can also sell its CDs in storefronts and online, so patrons who enjoy the tunes they hear while they enjoy their coffee can find this music, which is closely associated with the Starbucks brand.

 Hardware Impacts the Quality of Your Music